kokoro-aya/NekoBinator/Readme.md

 - Haskell documentation and source codes for implementations of several combinators and instances
 - [Recursion, Tail Recursion and Y Combinator](https://proandroiddev.com/kotlin-pearls-8-recursion-tailrecursion-and-ycombinator-in-kotlin-3ec6975e9b6)
 - [Monadium](https://github.com/yuxuanchiadm/monadium/blob/5715d7c6f3f99d620b8eaf57c9b4088bd1c7c8ed/monadium-core/src/main/java/org/monadium/core/control/Trampoline.java) for the idea and implementation of trampoline
-- Advices from @90 and other friends
+- Advices and ideas from @90, @yuxuanchiadm and other friends

 Currently there is a simple calculator on Int with add/minus/multiply/divide, more application will be coming soon.